tommyfuu/MOSAIC/README.md

 ### 3.1 Generating summary statistics for each simulated dataset or for each real-world dataset

 #### 3.1.1 Simulated datasets
 To aid your intuitive understanding, you can do the following for a minimally viable run in iPython.
-This will generate a folder of files similar to `benchmark/trial/simulation_data_eval_count_norelation/out_1.25_0.5_0.5_iter_1`, which has output subfolders consisting of evaluation results from each method, a csv file with global summary stats, and a pdf figure for visualizing batch effect removal across all methods.
+This will generate a folder of files similar to `benchmark/trial/simulation_data_eval_count_norelation/out_1.25_0.5_0.5_iter_1`, which has output subfolders consisting of evaluation results from each method, a csv file with global summary stats, and a pdf figure for visualizing cross-study bias/batch effect removal across all methods.

 ```
 from evaluate import *